German History Books

 FOR BOOK PRICES: Click on the book title, then click your browser's back button to return to this page.

-ORDERING BOOKS: To order any book on this page, click on the book title.
-Place your book in the shopping cart.
-Then click on your browsers back button to return here to select another book.
-When you have selected and placed your last book in the shopping cart, remain at the Barnes and Noble.com page and follow the instructions there to complete your purchase.
+to select another book.
+When you have selected and placed your last book in the shopping cart, remain at the Amazon.com page and follow the instructions there to complete your purchase.

 This book offers a distinctive and accessible approach to the earliest encounters of the barbarian societies of Northern Europe with classical antiquity and with early Christianity.
 It brings together linguistic evidence from across Europe and dating from before Caesar to about 900 AD, to shed light on important aspects of Germanic culture.
 It shows how historical phonology and semantics, often avoided by nonspecialists, can provide important clues for historians and archaeologists of the period.
 Likewise, it demonstrates that philologists and linguists ignore historical evidence at their peril.
-The purpose of this book is to use our knowledge of the early Germanic languages to fill in gaps in our knowledge of the history and culture of the peoples who spoke them.
-The book provides a great deal of information, organized by divisions of culture, such as warfare and religion. the author presupposes a bit more knowledge of the Germanic languages and of Latin than most readers are likely to have.
-This will from time to time make a point difficult to follow.

 Click on the book title to read more.